Industry

 Semiconductor Lithography Systems is operated in a cleanroom because the quality of the products is critically affected by particles that adhere to the products during manufacturing.
 Upon entering the Semiconductor Lithography Systems manufacturing site, Kobayashi and Kamijima also put on cleanroom suits.

-After blowing off dust and dirt from their clothes with a strong gust in the air shower, they first headed for the assembly process of the stage where silicon wafers are placed.
+After blowing off dust and dirt from their suits with a strong gust in the air shower, they first headed for the assembly process of the stage where silicon wafers are placed.

 Here, people gather around the modules and work proceeds quietly.
 Semiconductor Lithography Systems is made up of various modules, each of which is assembled to meet precision requirements before finally being built into a single gigantic equipment.
 What they observed was near the end of the process.